chaeron/thermostat/README.md

 If you want to use remote logging to a MQTT broker/server, do a "sudo pip install paho-mqtt" to install the required client libraries, and configure MQTT settings in thermostat_settings.json to enable MQTT and point to your remote MQTT broker/server instance.
 The author is running the mosquitto MQTT broker on a separate Raspberry Pi for this purpose.

+MQTT topics are structured as follows:  _mqttPubPrefix_/_mqttClientID_/_MSGTYPE_/etc...

+_mqttPubPrefix_ and _mqttClientID_ are set in the thermostat_settings.json file and default to "mymqtt" and "thermostat" respectively.

+_MSGTYPE_ is currently either "log" or "command", for log output or commands directed at the thermostat.
+The remainder of the topic depends on the context of which is being sent as does the message payload.
+Read the code for details, or monitor all messages flowing into your MQTT broker/server with a subscription like  "mqttPubPrefix/#" to see what is being generated.
+Currently the only commands implemented are "restart" and "loglevel" which restart the thermostat code and change the logging level, respectively.
+Log message topics have the log level as part of the topic, right after the "log" _MSGTYPE_.
+Message payload is specific to the context.
+Log messages have a payload that starts with a timestamp, with the actual data following that.

+For example, a log message sent by the thermostat might look like this (mqtt topic and payload):

+	mymqtt/thermostat/log/state/system/temperature/current    2016-01-09T09:19:27 21.0

+A message (mqtt topic and payload) to set the log level to debug, sent to the thermostat, might look like this:

+	mymqtt/thermostat/command/loglevel    debug

+If you have more than one thermostat/device then their _mqttClientID_s must be unique (for example, the author's actual thermostat has _mqttClientID_="thermostat" and his test environment running on a laptop with _mqttClientID_="laptop").
+You might want to consider changing _mqttPubPrefix_ to something unique to your installation, like your surname or local wifi network SSID (The author uses _mqttPubPrefix_="chaeron").

 Down the road, functionality will be added to use MQTT to forward remote sensor readings back to the thermostat (eg. multiple, remote battery-powered, wireless temperature/humidity/pressure sensors that can be placed in various rooms in the house).